jordles/jordles/README.md

 ### Hi there👋

 My name is Jacky, but you can also call me Jordles.
-Im a software engineer with a focus on fullstack development.
+Im a software engineer @ 100Devs with a focus on fullstack development.

-I'm currently taking a bootcamp by 100Devs, while practicing code everyday on LeetCode & CodeWars, among other helpful resources online.
+You'll find my projects and assignments here, including my code everyday from LeetCode & CodeWars, among other helpful resources online.
 You can also check out my LinkedIn and my other socials through my personal portfolio!

 http://jordles.github.io/ <br>